jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-deepfakes would result in a cyclical competition in which deepfake generation algorithms improve their outputs evasive capability against a given detection model, while detectors hone feature\-detection, in a never\-ending cycle.In November 2021, Swathi Nagarajan published Vaccine Misinformation Part 1: Misinformation Attacks as a Cyber Kill Chain.
-In this work, she used the Cyber Kill Chain model to describe vaccine misinformation attacks online, as well as to describe interventions against vaccine misinformation at each state of the killchain.Into 2022, we will be continuing research that takes a security researchers toolkit and applies it to the problems of misinformation, deepfakes, and synthetic media, through ongoing projects including:Subverting facial recognition systems, includingbroadly\-applicable, generic, skeleton key attacks on facial recognition systems (or as were calling them \- Eigenfaces)Authenticating against deepfakesUnderstanding the offensive use of audiodeepfakes in fraud, abuse, and account takeoverExperimental tooling for the automateddebunking of misinformationFurther security research and digital forensicsmethods for combating misinformation142021 NCC Group Annual Research ReportReducing Vulnerabilities at Scale
+deepfakes would result in a cyclical competition in which deepfake generation algorithms improve their outputs evasive capability against a given detection model, while detectors hone feature\-detection, in a never\-ending cycle.
+In November 2021, Swathi Nagarajan published Vaccine Misinformation Part 1: Misinformation Attacks as a Cyber Kill Chain.
+In this work, she used the Cyber Kill Chain model to describe vaccine misinformation attacks online, as well as to describe interventions against vaccine misinformation at each state of the killchain.
+Into 2022, we will be continuing research that takes a security researchers toolkit and applies it to the problems of misinformation, deepfakes, and synthetic media, through ongoing projects including:
+
+Subverting facial recognition systems, including broadly\-applicable, generic, skeleton key attacks on facial recognition systems (or as were calling them \- Eigenfaces)
+Authenticating against deepfakes
+
+Understanding the offensive use of audio deepfakes in fraud, abuse, and account takeover
+
+Experimental tooling for the automated debunking of misinformation
+
+Further security research and digital forensics methods for combating misinformation
+15
+2021 NCC Group Annual Research Report
+Reducing Vulnerabilities at Scale
-\& Improving Open Source SecuritySoftware Supply Chain Security \& Securing the Open Source EcosystemIn February 2021, Jennifer Fernick of NCC GroupIn May 2021, the OpenSSFs Identifying Security Threats(alongside colleagues from across OpenSSF) presented a panel at FOSS Backstage, titled Frontiers in Securing the Open Source Ecosystem.
+\& Improving Open Source Security
+In February 2021, Jennifer Fernick of NCC Group (alongside colleagues from across OpenSSF) presented a panel at FOSS Backstage, titled Frontiers in Securing the Open Source Ecosystem.
 In this panel, the panelists explored challenges and opportunities in securing the